Real-QUT-EESS/Clap-Activated-Light/README.md

-# Clap-Activated-Light
+# EESS-Clap-Activated-Light
-A repository containing all the info regarding the clap activated light project
+A repository for the clapper project run by EESS